 Marvel’s Avengers (Xbox One, PS4, PC, Stadia — September 4)

-We promised there would be another Iron Man game to play in 2020, and comes courtesy of Crystal Dynamics and Square Enix.
 An action-adventure game starring the Avengers, including Iron Man, Captain America, the Hulk, Black Widow, Thor, and more, Marvel’s Avengers is set after a tragic event led to the organization being disbanded, but a new threat necessitates its revival.
-Alongside traditional campaign content, there will also be a live service element and it supports cooperative play.
+It will focus on linear, narrative-driven gameplay as part of the single-player component.
+Alongside traditional campaign content, there will also be a live service element that supports cooperative play.

 Dying Light 2 (Xbox One, PS4, PC, PS5, Xbox Series X)

-Did we expect legendary role-playing game designer Chris Avellone to have a role in a sequel to Dying Light?
-Absolutely not, but we sure are glad he’s involved!
 Techland’s Dying Light 2 looks drastically different from the original game, with a changing world and more sophisticated storytelling layered on top of its unique parkour-meets-zombie-killing gameplay.
+With an emphasis on player choices, Dying Light 2 is aiming for complexity, which might explain why its release date has been pushed back so many times.
 If the studio can pull it off, it could just be one of the best games of the entire year.

 Halo Infinite (Xbox One, PC, Xbox Series X)